 To consolidate data, on the Data tab, in the Data Tools group, click Consolidate, and then type or select the references to the data that you want to consolidate.

 You have several options for consolidating data.
 You can consolidate data by:

 Position Choose this option when the data on all of the worksheets is arranged in identical order and location.

 Category Choose this option when each worksheet organizes the data differently but has the same row and column labels, which you can use to match the data.

 3-D formulas Choose this option when the worksheets do not have a consistent pattern.
 You can create formulas that refer to cells in each range of data that you are combining.
 Formulas that refer to cells on multiple worksheets are called 3-D formulas.

-For more information, see Consolidate data on multiple worksheets.
+For more information, see Consolidate data from multiple worksheets in a single worksheet.